CSU Theatre Degree Overview

-- CREATIVE PROBLEM-SOLVING: Solve abstract and material problems, draw on a variety of resources, strategies, and skills, and embrace creative risk-taking.
+- CREATIVE PROBLEM-SOLVING: Solve abstract and material problems, draw on various resources, strategies, and skills, and embrace creative risk-taking.

 - In addition, each theatre concentration has two learning outcomes unique to that subject.

-Student performing artists will find a welcoming place of study in the division of theatre.
+Student performing artists and designers will find a welcoming place of study in the division of theatre.

 Why Theatre at CSU?